-Ice floats— that’s why the ocean has polar ice and icebergs, and why the ice in your drink floats.
-If you think about it, it might seem a bit strange because ice is a solid and intuitively, it should be heavier than a liquid and sink.
+Ice floats — that’s why the ocean has polar ice and icebergs, and why the ice in your drink floats.
+If you think about it, it might seem a bit strange because ice is a solid, and intuitively, you’d expect it be heavier than a liquid and sink.
 Though this is true for most substances, water is an exception.
 Its hydrogen bonds and its solid state actually make it lighter than it is as a liquid.

 Ice is less dense

 Water is an amazing substance that basically fuels life on Earth — every living organism needs it, and we don’t know if life can ever exist without it.
 But for all its importance, water is pretty bizarre.